UmbraChimera/The-Gaze-of-the-Pontifex/Lore Bible/Governance/Conclave of Faiths.md

 > **Common Saying:** “Sixteen voices, one divine will — when they agree.”

-The Conclave meets within the **Hall of Concord**, at the base of the [[The Spire]], directly beneath the Pontifex’s throne chamber.
+The Conclave meets within the **Hall of Concord**, at the base of the [[Spire]], directly beneath the Pontifex’s throne chamber.
 Every decision shapes faith, commerce, and politics throughout the city-state.

 ---